Rajpratik71/linux-manPages/hexdump.md

                      <tab>                \t
                      <vertical tab>       \v

-     The hexdump utility also supports the following additional conversion
+     The hexdump utility also supports the following additional conversion strings:
-     strings:

      _a[dox]     Display the input offset, cumulative across input files, of the next byte to be displayed.
 The appended characters d, o, and x specify the display base as decimal, octal or hexa‐ decimal respectively.

-     _A[dox]     Identical to the _a conversion string except that it is only performed once, when all of the input data has been pro‐ cessed.
+     _A[dox]     Identical to the _a conversion string except that it is only performed once, when all of the input data has been processed.

      _c          Output characters in the default character set.
-Nonprinting characters are displayed in three character, zero-padded octal, except for those representable by standard escape notation (see above), which are displayed as two character strings.
+Nonprinting characters are displayed in three character, zero-padded octal, except for those representable by standard escape nota‐ tion (see above), which are displayed as two character strings.

      _p          Output characters in the default character set.
 Nonprinting characters are displayed as a single “.”.

      _u          Output US ASCII characters, with the exception that control characters are displayed using the following, lower-case, names.
 Characters greater than 0xff, hexadecimal, are dis‐ played as hexadecimal strings.

                  000 NUL  001 SOH  002 STX  003 ETX  004 EOT  005 ENQ